ABOUT STEMCELL

 Omotesando Helene Clinic has acquired a plan number for providing second-class regenerative medicine.

-Our clinic complies with the provisions of the Regenerative Medicine Act of the Ministry of Health, Labor and Welfare, and has already received nine regenerative medicine plans (as of September 2019) and has obtained ISO9001 quality management system certification.
-In addition, we have received a license to manufacture specific processed cell products.
+Our clinic complies with the regulations of the Ministry of Health, Labor and Welfare's Regenerative Medicine Act, and has already received 15 regenerative medicine provision plans to date (as of June 2024), and has obtained an ISO9001 quality management system certification.

 What is a stem cell?